ModByDaylight/Documentation/docs/Development/UnrealEngine/ProjectSetup.md

 If you encounter issues during this step, consider asking for help on the Discord.

+!!! success

     Now that you've built the binaries, the Editor should open without any issues.